nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Range Command

-This extension allows user to perform range of commands base on `index`.
+This extension allows user to perform range of commands based on `index`.
 Hence, `from/INDEX to/INDEX` is essential in parsing the value of input.
-The validation of index is similar to original command (i.e. the index in edit command).
+The validation for `INDEX` followed as original edit command index validation.

 #### Batch Command

-This extension focuses on matching specific value field (`name phone email address`) and then perform edit or delete operation on the target which satisfy the matching condition.
-This is achieved by `BatchCommand#matchInputStringToIndex()` which converts the person that matched the condition and returned as series of command and execute sequentially.

-The batch command extract the user input value and match them to create new `Index`.
+This extension allows the editing of `Person` objects that have attributes matching a specific value.
+Since this matching requires the objects to already exist, only edit and delete operations can be performed.
+The command translates the `Person` objects matching the condition into a series of indexes and executes the specified command on them sequentially.

 The sequence diagram is as follows:
 ![Input to Index](images/BatchCommandInputToIndexSequenceDiagram.png)

-#### Combined Feedback message

 The multiple commands executed will return a `CommandResult` which contains a list of feedback messages of the results executed combined all together and returned as `feedbackToUser`